Slevinski/signwriting_2010_tools/README.md

 To retrace the SVG from the command line, you will need several command line tools: Inkscape, pngtopnm, mkbitmap, and potrace.

 To unpack the SVG Line and SVG Fill data files, the `unpack.py` tool can be used.

+To create the SWAP symbol data file, the `repack.py` tool can be used.

 - - -